-I have discovered that where you anchor is not that important when using the Anchor Sight.
+I have discovered that the anchor location is not that important when using the Anchor Sight.
 If you have your eye positioned so the dot is centered, you don't apply torque on the bow, and get off a flawless release, you will hit what you aim at.
 It is as accurate as you can shoot; this has been demonstrated time and again.

 One more point I should make is that a target shooter repeating the same shot at the same distance will get as good with a peep as anything else because of the robotic repetition.
 The same would be true if using the Anchor Sight shooting targets.
 Where the Anchor Sight will benefit the most is for hunting/3D shooting where the environment tends to fluctuate.
 When you start feeling fatigue in the later rounds, you can get totally lost with a peep.
 When you get even a little twisted up in a hunting situation and you grip the bow differently, the Anchor Sight will give you instant information to help you correct before the shot is released.
 This is the Anchor Sight difference!

 Welcome to the art of archery and this is an interesting question because you will do exactly the same thing with a peep sight and not know for sure what is causing the errant shots.
 The Anchor Sight shows you what is happening with your shot .
 Yes, you can torque the bow to center the dot or change eye position to center the dot, but that's not what you want to do.
 With what the Anchor Sight is showing, you learn how important the bow grip is and how critical it is not to apply any torque.
 The problem is not with the Anchor Sight because it is a constant, it a simple matter of you correcting your form and letting the Anchor Sight help you through that process.